HomeLatest NewsEnterprise ITEU clears new online content rules for BigTech cos

 Preferred Source of Google

-The new restrictions would curtail tech companies from targeting ads to minors and completely ban so-called ‘dark patterns’, where platforms push people to consent to being tracked online.
+The new restrictions would curtail companies from targeting ads to minors and completely ban so-called ‘dark patterns’, where platforms push people to consent to being tracked online.
 Another controversial amendment passed that would require anyone who uploads content on porn sites to register.

 Advertisement